SJayYang/fulquant_analysis/README.md

 7. make_DESeq2_annotation.R - make the annotation file for DESeq2 differential testing, described in their website

-8. spike_in_analysis.R - script to
+8. spike_in_analysis.R - script to analyze spike in expression levels